rafalp/Misago/dev-docs/plugins/template-outlets.md

     return render_to_string("my_plugin/forum_stats.html", forum_stats)
 ```

-Note that if a function decorated with `mark_safe` returns `None`, it will be cast to a `str` and displayed in a template.
+Note that when a function decorated with `mark_safe` returns `None`, it will be cast to a `str` and displayed in a template.
 Instead, return an empty string when using the `mark_safe` decorator.

 ## `template_outlet_action` decorator